The advantages and disadvantages of the smart grid system

 The introduction of the smart grid allows the increased integration of renewables energy in to our energy mix.
 This will reduce our dependence on imported fossil fuels, relieving us from these volatile markets.
 Not only will it save the consumer money, but also lower the carbon footprint of the grid and therefore consumers are safe in the knowledge that the electricity that they use is as green as can be and that it is being produced here in the UK, with no need to import fuels.

-Click on page 2 below to see the potential disadvantages for the consumer resulting from the implementation of the smart grid.
+Disadvantages for the consumer resulting from the implementation of the smart grid